matty-plumski/raapoi-docs/docs/accessing_the_cluster.md

-# Accessing the cluster
+# Accessing the Cluster

-To access Rāpoi, you'll first need to get an account provisioned for you by contacting the [CAD research support team](/support) with your VUW staff username.
+To access Rāpoi, you'll first need to get an account provisioned for you by contacting the [CAD research support team](../support) with your VUW staff username.
-If you don't have a VUW staff account, it may still be possible to be given access - please [contact us](/support.md) to determine options.
+If you don't have a VUW staff account, it may still be possible to be given access - please [contact us](../support) to determine options.

 _Access is via SSH_